 First explored by organizational research pioneers in the 1960’s, Psychological Safety has experienced a renaissance since the 1990’s.
 Recently, it has been identified as the main factor of team effectiveness at Google – Project Aristotle.

 Psychological Safety describes team members’ perception of the consequences of taking risks among themselves.
 It therefore reflects the propensity to dare to express oneself physically, cognitively and emotionally, in front of others, without fearing negative consequences from them.
-You know what I mean?
-You’ve probably already heard: “I don’t say anything, because they will use it against me later”…
+For example, a statement such as: “I don’t say anything, because they will use it against me later” implies low psychological safety.

-The Psychological Safety Scale “measures” your perception of the consequences of taking risks in a team.
+The Psychological Safety Scale proposed here “measures” your perception of the consequences of taking risks in a team.
 The higher the scale, the more comfortable the environment is to be yourself and express your thoughts, including asking questions, proposing new ideas, asking for feedback, or pointing out a mistake without the risk of being judged.
-So no one fears rejection from colleagues for being themselves or for speaking their mind.
-You feel that your colleagues have positive intentions towards each other and are able to engage in constructive conflict or confrontation.
+In a psychologically safe environment, you don’t fear rejection from colleagues for being yourself or for speaking your mind.
+You feel that your colleagues have positive intentions towards each other and are able to engage in constructive conflicts or confrontations.

 THREE LEVELS WHERE PSYCHOLOGICAL SAFETY IS PLAYED OUT :

 1. Inner self: in general, with others, how much do I dare to be myself, to show my authenticity that is my inner strength.

 2. In the relationship, between me and the other: while I know my inner strength, with some people I feel comfortable to take risks and with others less.